Jacklu0831/UpSampler/README.md

   </tr>
 </table>

 Content loss refers to the loss of perceptual similarity between the SR and HR images.
-For many years people use MSE by default for this.
+For many years people use MSE by default instead of this.
 However, minimizing MSE often produces blurry images as it is only based on pixel-to-pixel similarity, to computer the images might be similar, but human eyes extracts features from images instead of making pixel-wise calculations.
 Therefore, the original paper used the VGG19 network for feature extraction, then took the MSE of the extracted features instead.

 <p align="center"><image src="assets/adv_loss.png" height="40%" width="40%"></image></p>